-The young defender is on a year-long loan at the Weserstadion, but comments attributed to him in an interview with Belgian newspaper Het Nieuwsblad suggested he was ready to leave Germany.
+The young midfielder is on a year-long loan at the Weserstadion, but comments attributed to him in an interview with Belgian newspaper Het Nieuwsblad suggested he was ready to leave Germany.

 However, De Bruyne denied the quotes and blamed the translation process, and Allofs has suggested the youngster is happy with the Bundesliga club - whether or not he enjoys the city of Bremen.

-"[De Bruyne] is still inexperienced in his game and in the things he says.
-I answer back the critics that say that he is a typical mercenary.
+He added, "[De Bruyne] is still inexperienced in his game and in the things he says.
+I answer back the critics that say that he is a typical mercenary,"

 Allofs suggested De Bruyne's comments shouldn't be taken too seriously, considering he is a young player who will be desperate to impress his parent club.

 "[De Bruyne] has a four-year-contract at Chelsea" Allofs added.
 "It's not wrong that it's his dream to play for Chelsea one day.
 He will do anything to say the right thing from the perspective of the club that has paid tons of money for him.

 "Chelsea has people who take care of the loaned-out players, people who call every two weeks.
 If those people receive the message that he says that he might stay here, they will write that down.
 That would not improve his chances of playing for Chelsea one day.